Building strength in to your designPrint

 - Abrasiveness of granulation

-As the depth of the cup increases, the cup’s slope also increases at the boundary of the tip.
-This often leads to the possibility of having a deformed tip edge or fractures of the tip when heavy compression loads is applied and the tip has little or no land.
-As the punch starts compressing the tablet, the stress is placed higher at the tip edge.
-Compression stress is distributed as the granulation is forced to the middle of the cup.
-This is also what happens and describes the wear problem that often occurs at the outer edges of the cup face, as the granulation flows through this area of the cup.
-In adding land to the design, it reduces the possibility of tip deflection while increasing the durability and strength of the edges.
+As the depth of the cup increases, the slope of the cup at the periphery of the tip also increases.
+This can lead to the possibility of having a deformed tip or fractured tip edge when heavy compressive forces are applied and when the tip has little or no land.
+As the punch starts compressing the tablet, stress is placed highest at the tip edge.
+Compressive stress is distributed as the granulation is forced to the middle of the cup.
+This distribution of compressive stress passes to the outer edges of the cup face, and is the reason why wear often occurs at the outer edges of the cup face, as the granulated material flows over this area of the cup.
+By adding land to the design of tablets the possibility of tip deflection is reduced while increasing the durability and strength of the tip edges.
 It is important to note that the deeper the design of the cup, the wider the land should be to help strengthen the tip.

-The presence of the land results to a lip or a ridge around the boundary of the tablet, at the tablet face’s junction, belly band and side wall.
-The edge is usually prone to erosion bought about by the tumbling action in the coating pan.
-The junction of the land as to the cup face will also result to a sharp inside corner on the tablet area.
-To prevent any problems especially during the coating process, it is important that the land should have a huge blend radius at the junction area.
-This will remove the sharp corner as it adds a curved transition between both surfaces.
-One can also indicate in the design “blended” so that the land is created before the sharp corners are blended.
-Other specifications may also be included in the tablet design to indicate the land width after blending and the blend radius may be dimensioned as well.
+The presence of the land results to a small lip or a ridge around the boundary of the tablet, between the tablet face and side.
+This edge is often prone to erosion during the tumbling action in a coating pan.
+The junction of the land and the cup face may also result in a sharp inside corner on this area of the product tablets.
+To prevent any problems especially during the coating process, it is important that the junction between the land and the cup face should have a very large blend radius.
+Such a modification will add a curved transition between both surfaces.

-Due to the concentrated wear and tear on the land, it is important that the area is inspected regularly.
-To extend the longevity of the equipment and maintain tablet quality, it is important to rework the punch cup and re-establish the land.
+It is important that land is regularly inspected, as it is the area of the punch tip that experiences high compressive forces.
+To extend the longevity of the equipment and maintain tablet quality, it is important to rework the punch cup and re-establish the land at regular intervals.

-There are many designs that have evolved to accommodate heavy land that provides strength and longevity to the tablet press equipment (especially in the TDP rage) without affecting the quality of the tablet.
-Nutritional supplement manufacturers usually use 0.020’’ wide land to coat tablets successfully.
-This design is often used by those who manufacture generic tablets as well.
+There are many designs that have evolved to accommodate heavy land to provide strength and longevity to the tablet press equipment (especially in the TDP range).
+Nutritional supplement manufacturers usually use 0.020’’ wide land to coat tablets.
+The same width is often used also by those who manufacture generic tablets.

-An increase in land width would result to increased punch strength reducing the possibility of tip deflection while still allowing higher compression and extending the tool lifespan.
-If you have any questions, contact your tooling vendor and let them guide you through the entire design process to ensure a successful tablet design.
+If you have any questions on building strength into your tool design, do contact your tooling vendor and let them guide you through the entire design process to ensure that you achieve a successful tablet design.